pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/aliases.md

 ---
 title: "Aliases"
-meta_desc: The alises resource option an be used to refactor resources.
+meta_desc: The aliases resource option can be used to refactor resources.
 menu:
   intro:
+    identifier: aliases
     parent: options
     weight: 2
 aliases: